Dog, Cat Urine or Poop on the Carpet?

 Time & again, customers bring their beautiful rugs in because they are a little smelly – but they don’t know why!
 Surely a session of rug cleaning pet urine will do the trick!

 It can’t be their cute puppy or their adorable kitty cat – butter wouldn’t melt in their little mouths!
 They know to go outside to the garden – right!?
 They know where their litter tray is – right!?

 Accidents will happen, particularly if you have a young puppy or an older dog.
 How to get the smell of dog wee out of carpet and rugs is big business, judging by the number of products that are on the market to do the job!

 DIY options to remove the dog urine or smell, or the cat urine or smell, are OK.
-But the biggest problem is the enzyme that pet urine leaves behind.
-That enzyme keeps calling you pet back to the same spot!
-It needs to be remove by professional rug and carpet cleaners.
+But the biggest problem is the enzyme that pet urine leaves behind in the specific area where your pet urinated.
+That enzyme keeps calling your pet back to the same area!
+It needs to be removed from the spot by professional rug and carpet cleaners.

 Here is what we do:

 Rug is submerged

 Ready to be collected – clean, hygienic, fresh!

 So, 100s of rug washes later, we know how it goes.
 Not surprisingly, after our specialised treatment, the rugs are returned to their owners smelling amazing, urine spots gone, hygienic once again and brighter in colour.